-The Health Education England (HEE) / National Institute for Health Research (NIHR) Integrated Clinical Academic (ICA) Programme provides research training awards for health and social care professionals (excluding doctors and dentists), who wish to develop careers that combine research and research leadership with continued practice and professional development.
+The Health Education England (HEE) / NIHR Integrated Clinical Academic (ICA) Programme provides research training awards for health and social care professionals (excluding doctors and dentists), who wish to develop careers that combine research and research leadership with continued practice and professional development.

 The HEE/NIHR ICA Clinical Lectureship (CL) and Senior Clinical Lectureship (SCL) schemes offer post-doctoral practitioner academics the opportunity to undertake fully funded clinical research, research training and tailored professional development whilst maintaining professional practice and current salary.

 The numbers of applications received and awards made for the latest (Round 6) competition are detailed in the table below.

 On the completion of the 6th Round of CL and SCL competitions, the Chair and Deputy Chair of the CL and SCL Selection Committee made the following observations.

 The Chairs’ Observations

 The Chairs agreed that applications received in 2020 were again very competitive, despite the challenges experienced by practitioner academics last year.
 Applicants took full advantage of the chance to simultaneously propose comprehensive professional development plans and research projects of excellent quality and value.

 Having noted some common weaknesses within unsuccessful applications (both in the written application and at any subsequent interview), the Chairs would like to remind prospective applicants of the following:

 The ICA Programme welcomes applications utilising any scientific methodologies, but these must always be justified and evidenced as those most appropriate to answer the research questions posed.

 - A lot of applications proposed an intervention development – while these are welcomed, the Selection Committee would equally welcome diagnostic and prognostic research proposals.